This article is part of The Ascender, the Highrise platform for articles and resources.

 Example: "I'll have to look for another job unless I get this raise in pay."

-Why it lowers your chances: This could give the impression that you're irrational and unwilling to make concessions or cooperate with your team or manager.
+Why it lowers your chances: This could give the impression that you're irrational and unwilling to make concessions.

 4. Aggressive or confrontational language

-Avoid employing combative or angry words – even if the negotiation becomes challenging.
+Avoid employing combative or angry words even if the salary negotiation process becomes challenging.
 Keep your conduct respectful and professional to foster a good working connection with the employer.

 Why it harms your chances: You might come off as unprofessional and challenging to deal with if you do this.